wa-phil/cschat/README.md

     - az login

 ## Features
-- Connects to Ollama or Azure OpenAI servers and interacts with LLM models via chat.
+- **Multi-Provider Support:** Connects to Ollama or Azure OpenAI servers and interacts with LLM models via chat.
-- Supports multi-line input (Shift+Enter for new line).
+- **Rich Input Handling:** Supports multi-line input (Shift+Enter for new line) and command history.
-- Easily switch models, providers, and hosts at runtime.
+- **Runtime Configuration:** Easily switch models, providers, and hosts at runtime without restarting.
-- Extensible provider and command abstraction for easy extension.
+- **Extensible Architecture:** Provider and command abstraction for easy extension with new capabilities.
-- Maintains chat history in memory.
+- **Memory Management:** Maintains chat history in memory with cloning and context management capabilities.
-- Configuration is loaded from or saved to `config.json` (auto-generated).
+- **Auto-Configuration:** Configuration is loaded from or saved to `config.json` (auto-generated).
 - **Retrieval-Augmented Generation (RAG):** Ingest, search, and use external documents or knowledge in chat context.
 RAG data can be added, listed, and cleared via commands.
-- **Interactive menu system:** Press `Escape` to open a keyboard-navigable menu for commands, model/provider selection, and more.
+- **Interactive Menu System:** Press `Escape` to open a keyboard-navigable menu for commands, model/provider selection, and more.
 Supports filtering and quick selection.
-- **Tool system:** Register and invoke custom tools via the `tools` command or through model-suggested tool use.
-Tools can be used to extend the assistant with new capabilities (e.g., calculations, lookups, etc.).
+- **Advanced Tool System:** Register and invoke custom tools via the `tools` command or through model-suggested tool use.
+Tools can be used to extend the assistant with new capabilities (e.g., calculations, file operations, lookups, etc.).
+- **Autonomous Planning:** Multi-step task execution with intelligent planning system that can break down complex goals into actionable steps.
+- **Comprehensive Logging:** Built-in logging system with retry logic, error handling, and detailed execution tracking for debugging and monitoring.

 ## Tool System